2013 Philippine House of Representatives elections: Campaigning

 The parties contesting the district elections campaign at the district level; there is no national-level campaigning.
 While no party has been able to win a majority of seats in the House of Representatives since the 1987 elections, the party of the incumbent president had usually controlled the chamber in the phenomenon known locally as the "Padrino System" or patronage politics, with other parties aligning themselves with the president's policies in exchange for pork barrel and future political favors.

 While the parties contesting the Senate election grouped themselves into two major electoral alliances (Team PNoy and the United Nationalist Alliance), the constituent parties of those alliances separately contested the elections to the House of Representatives.
 However, as stated above, the parties will again coalesce once the 16th Congress of the Philippines convenes.

 Redistricting

-Reapportioning (redistricting) the number of seats is either via national reapportionment after the release of every census, or via piecemeal redistricting for every province or city.
-National reapportionment has not happened since the 1987 constitution took effect, and aside from piecemeal redistricting, the apportionment was based on the ordinance from the constitution, which was in turn based from the 1980 census.
+Reapportioning (redistricting) the number of seats is either via national reapportionment, three years after the release of every census, or via piecemeal redistricting for every province or city.
+National reapportionment has not happened since the 1987 constitution took effect, and aside from piecemeal redistricting, the apportionment was based on the ordinance from the constitution, which was in turn based on the 1980 census.

-These are the following laws pertaining to redistricting that were passed by Congress.
-While a locality that has a minimum of 250,000 people is constitutionally entitled to one district representative, Congress should enact a law in order for it to take effect.
-The creation of new districts may be politically motivated, in order to prevent political allies (or even opponents) from contesting one seat.

-Bukidnon, Cotabato, Palawan and Quezon City received additional representatives in the upcoming Congress.
+Five new districts were created by Congress, with Bukidnon, Cotabato, Palawan and Quezon City receiving additional representatives in the upcoming Congress.

-The number of new legislative districts may also increase the seats allocated for party-list representatives: for every five new legislative districts, one seat for a party-list representative is also created.